530

 3

 Rita Atria was a witness and key collaborator in a major Mafia investigation in Sicily.
-She committed suicide in July 1992, a week after Cosa Nostra killed prosecutor Paolo Borsellino, with whom she...
+She died by suicide in July 1992, a week after Cosa Nostra killed prosecutor Paolo Borsellino, with whom she...

 3